adblvo/gcd-project/CodeBook.md

 This file contains a list of data names and units in tidy.txt.
-The data was not modified, only the Headings expanded for easier.
-Averaged data per subject can be found in the variable tidy_data_mean.
+Each data heading was taken the mean for each subject and activity combination.

 ## Identifiers
 subject
+* id, integer, range 1 to 30
 activity
+* id, with 6 possible values
 ### Activity Labels
-WALKING
+WALKING               : subject walking
-WALKING_UPSTAIRS
+WALKING_UPSTAIRS      : subject walking upstairs
-WALKING_DOWNSTAIRS
+WALKING_DOWNSTAIRS    : subject walking downstairs
-SITTING
+SITTING               : subject sitting
-STANDING
+STANDING              : subject standing
-LAYING
+LAYING                : subject laying down

 ## Column Headings
+Each heading is descritive to the data contained.
+First id for domain:       time, frequency
+Second id for locaiton:    Body, Gravity
+Third id for type:         Acceleration, Gyroscope
+Fourth id for measurement: Mean,Std
+Fifth id for direction:    X, Y, Z

 ### Time Domain
+These are raw sensor signals.

 timeBodyAccelerationMeanX
 timeBodyAccelerationMeanY
 timeBodyAccelerationMeanZ
 timeBodyAccelerationStdX
 timeBodyAccelerationStdY
 timeBodyAccelerationStdZ